What Is Genocide Denial?

 Israel Charny, Executive Director of the Institute on the Holocaust and Genocide in Israel, describes genocide denial in the following categories:

-The respondents claim that they only intend to ascentain the truth.
-Moreover, they do not believe that human beings could have been so evil as the descriptions of the genocide imply.
+Innocence and Self-Righteousness: Respondents claim that they only intend to ascertain the truth.
+Moreover, they do not believe that human beings could have been as evil as the descriptions of the genocide imply.
 Furthermore, even if many deaths took place a long time ago, it is important to put them aside now and forgive and forget.

 Here the claim is made that dealing with ancient history is impractical, it will not bring peace to the world in which we live today.
 One must be realistic and live through realpolitik.